brettz9/webappfind/README.md

-**While this extension has now been minimally reimplemented from version 2.0.0, it is now Mac-only instead of Windows-only (what I happen to be developing on now), and a good deal of the functionality (especially using a `filetypes.json` file) has not yet been restored.
+**While this extension has now been minimally reimplemented from version 2.0.0, it is now Mac-only instead of Windows-only (what I happen to be developing on now), and some of the functionality (especially using a `filetypes.json` file) has not yet been restored.
 There have also been breaking changes in the API, and the add-on is Firefox-only at present.**

+You must install the executable at http://brett-zamir.name/node8-macos-x64-installer (or build from source; uses `pkg`).

 ## The WebAppFind Bundle